OfficeDev/office-js-docs/reference/excel/range.md

 ### getOffsetRange(rowOffset: number, columnOffset: number)
 Gets an object which represents a range that's offset from the specified range.
 The dimension of the returned range will match this range.
-If the resulting range is forced outside the bounds of the worksheet grid, an exception will be thrown.
+If the resulting range is forced outside the bounds of the worksheet grid, an error will be thrown.

 #### Syntax
 ```js